nstack/stackhut/README.md

 `stackhut` is a platform to develop and deploy microservices without writing any server-logic.
 It takes a regular class (in Python or JavaScript for now), a YAML file describing your stack, and deploys a microservice whose functions can be called natively in other languages, or through REST.

-`stackhut` command tool provides CLI functionality into creating, running, and deploying StackHut images.
+The `stackhut` command tool provides CLI functionality into creating, running, and deploying StackHut images.

 Available to download in both source and binary form for Linux and OSX.